Pol-Robledillo/BrawlToons/README.md

 ## 🚀 Get Started

-1. Download and install the game.
+1. Download the game.
-2. Install the required API for login.
+2. Download the API for login.
-3. Choose your fighter and jump into battle!
-4. Master the controls and defeat your opponent.
+3.

 Get ready to fight! 🔥